morteng/SF4/DEVLOG.md

 ## Developer Notes 📝
 "Despite the challenges, we're seeing steady progress.
 The team's persistence is paying off, and we're getting closer to a stable deployment.
 Keep pushing!" - Lead Developer

-## Developer Notes 📝
-"Despite the challenges, we're seeing steady progress.
-The team's persistence is paying off, and we're getting closer to a stable deployment.
-Keep pushing!" - Lead Developer